aws-solutions-library-samples/guidance-for-attachment-management-to-aws-cloud-wan/README.md

 ```

-2. Deploy the 'Attachment Manager stack - main region':
+2. Deploy the 'Attachment Manager' stack in the main region (don't forget to populate the variables below):

 ```
-# Variables to add
+# Set the variables with your correct values
 GLOBAL_NETWORK_ID="<insert Network Manager Global Network id here>" ATTACHMENT_MANAGER_NAME="cloudwan-attachment-manager" AWS_ACCOUNT_READER_ROLE_ARN="<insert arn of IAM Role to read the account tags (aws pre-requisite 3)>"